 Have you already noticed (and tasted) some of those Proseccos carrying the name “Rive” on the label?
 Introduced in 2009, the category is supposed to bring a more terroir focus on the Conegliano-Valdobbiadene DOCG subzones, but is there a future ahead of the category?
 Anton Moiseenko is reporting from the region

-Before 2009 the only truly territorial unit within the larger Conegliano-Valdobbiadene area was that of Cartizze, the historic 107-ha hill located close to the town of Valdobbiadene, the one that used to supply the parties of well-off Milanese with rich, exuberant, mostly sweetish sparkling wine.
+Before 2009, the only truly territorial unit within the larger Conegliano-Valdobbiadene area was that of Cartizze, the historic 107-ha hill located close to the town of Valdobbiadene, the one that used to supply the parties of well-off Milanese with rich, exuberant, mostly sweetish sparkling wine.
 Then the changes arrived — and many Prosecco producers woke up to the fact they could now produce something called “Rive” Prosecco Conegliano Valdobbiadene.

 The name of the new category was taken from the local dialect word “Riva” meaning “hill”.
-That’s not exactly a coincidence: most vineyards that can bear the “Rive” name are located on the slopes of the hills between the towns of Valdobbiadene and Conegliano.
+That’s no coincidence: most vineyards that bear the Rive name are located on the slopes of the hills between the towns of Valdobbiadene and Conegliano.
 There are currently 15 “Rive” villages (or communes) of which 43 separate “Rive” can be — in theory — produced.
 Innocente Nardi, the President of the Consorzio Tutela del Vino Conegliano Valdobbiadene Prosecco puts it this way: “We have been studying zones and soil types for years to see the difference from one zone to another.
 In 2009 we made a clear statement that the territory is of the utmost importance.
 “Rive” is the consequence of this philosophy”.

-The hilly concept
+The hill concept